-My name is Mrs Anwyll and I am the Religious Education (RE) lead.
+My name is Mr Boulter and I am the Religious Education (RE) lead.
 At Fairmeadows Foundation Primary School, we believe RE is an inspiring and valuable subject as it allows our children to think about the ‘big questions’ in life.

 At Fairmeadows Foundation Primary school we deliver RE in line with the Derbyshire Locally Agreed Syllabus.
-We use the Discovery RE programme as our scheme of work, which is a comprehensive set of medium-term planning, delivered through enquiry modules to cover Christianity, Sikhism, Judaism, Buddhism, Hinduism and Islam.
+From this framework we have developed our scheme of work, which is a comprehensive set of medium-term planning, delivered through enquiry modules to cover Christianity, Sikhism, Judaism, Buddhism, Hinduism and Islam.

 We aim to provide an inspirational, safe space for children to grow into the best version of themselves where equity is the goal and barriers are overcome allowing every child the chance to shine.

 At Fairmeadows Foundation Primary School we intend that Religious Education will:

 How is RE organised at Fairmeadows?

 Our curriculum based on the Derbyshire Agreed syllabus brings together learning about and from religion, questioning and spiritual development in a comprehensive scheme of learning.
 Teaching strategies are varied and are mindful of preferred learning styles and the need for differentiation.
 Each enquiry starts from the children's own life experiences using these as a bridge into the investigation of the religion being studied.
 Learning is assessed and children have opportunity to express their own thoughts and beliefs and empathise with believers of that religion or belief position.